About Gastric Bypass Surgery

 Why Choose Gastric Bypass?

 Gastric bypass is the most established and best studied of the weight loss operations.
 Its safely and effectiveness have been proven over more than 40 years.
-For this reason the gastric bypass operation is generally considered to be the gold standard operation for weight loss.
+For this reason the gastric bypass operation is often considered to be the gold standard operation for weight loss.

 The most popular operation for weight loss currently is sleeve gastrectomy.
 Compared to the gastric bypass operation, the gastric sleeve operation is less invasive, and therefore associated with less risk.
 In several situations, however, the gastric bypass is generally considered the better choice: